SplinterDev/AcademicTyler/dev_notes.md

 ```

 #### Release Branches
 May only branch off from develop and must merge back into develop and master.
-Naming convention is "release-*".
+Naming convention is "release-x.y.z".

 To create:
 ```